Brains-at-Work/brains-at-work.github.io/_tabs/about.md

 ### Sushi (they/them)

-Sushi is a neuroscience student and educator with a specific interest in pain perception and chronic illnesses.
+Sushi is a neuroscience student and researcher with a specific interest in pain perception and chronic illnesses.
 They received a bachelors degree in Biology from Ashoka University with a thesis exploring how long term and unpredictable early life stress affects an organism's behavioral responses to pain.
 They love